Erudika/para-search-elasticsearch/README.md

 ```
 This could be a Java system property or part of a `application.conf` file on the classpath.
 This tells Para to use the Elasticsearch implementation instead of the default (Lucene).

+### Synchronous versus Asynchronous Indexing
+The Elasticsearch plugin supports both synchronous (default) and asynchronous indexing modes.
+For synchronous indexing, the Elasticsearch plugin will make a single, blocking request through the client
+and wait for a response.
+This means each document operation (index, reindex, or delete) invokes
+a new client request.
+For certain applications, this can induce heavy load on the Elasticsearch cluster.
+The advantage of synchronous indexing, however, is the result of the request can be communicated back
+to the client application.
+If the setting `para.es.fail_on_indexing_errors` is set to `true`, synchronous
+requests that result in an error will propagate back to the client application with an HTTP error code.

+The asynchronous indexing mode uses the Elasticsearch BulkProcessor for batching all requests to the Elasticsearch
+cluster.
+If the asynchronous mode is enabled, all document requests will be fed into the BulkProcessor, which
+will flush the requests to the cluster on occasion.
+There are several configurable parameters to control the
+flush frequency based on document count, total document size (MB), and total duration (ms).
+Since Elasticsearch
+is designed as a near real-time search engine, the asynchronous mode is highly recommended.
+Making occasional,
+larger batches of document requests will help reduce the load on the Elasticsearch cluster.

+The asynchronous indexing mode also offers an appealing feature to automatically retry failed indexing requests.
+If
+your Elasticsearch cluster is under heavy load, it's possible a request to index new documents may be rejected.
+With
+synchronous indexing, the burden falls on the client application to try the indexing request again.
+The Elasticsearch
+BulkProcessor, however, offers a useful feature to automatically retry indexing requests with exponential
+backoff between retries.
+If the index request fails with a `EsRejectedExecutionException`, the request
+will be retried up to `para.es.bulk.max_num_retries` times.
+Even if your use case demands a high degree
+of confidence with respect to data consistency between your DAO and Search, it's still recommended to use
+asynchronous indexing with retries enabled.
+If you'd prefer to use asynchronous indexing but have the BulkProcessor
+flushed upon every invocation of index/unindex/indexAll/unindexAll, simply enabled `para.es.bulk.flush_immediately`.
+When this option is enabled, the BulkProcessor's flush method will be called immediately after adding the documents
+in the request.
+This option is also useful for writing unit tests where you want ensure the documents flush promptly.

 ### Indexing modes